Schoeffler-Lab/FASTA_name_grabber/README.md

 It will return a FASTA format file with the re-formatted headers and a list of species names and gene IDs.

 To use this script:
-1) Edit the name of the FASTA file (the input file).
+1) Edit the name of the FASTA file (the input file). (on line 15)
-2) Edit the name of the output file with the list of names.
+2) Edit the name of the output file with the list of names. (on line 20)
-3) Edit the name of the output FASTA file
+3) Edit the name of the output FASTA file. (on line 21)
 4) Run as follows, via the command line: >python name_grabber_jgiformat_public.py

 KNOWN ISSUES: